Nick7hill/MLND-Udacity/README.md

 The fifth project is a Reinforcement learning project on training a smartcab

-The sixth project is a deep learning project on digit recognition
+The sixth project is a deep learning project on iamge-classification on the the CIFAR 10 dataset using tensorflow

 The seventh project is a supervised learning capstone project on pima-indians-diabetes dataset.